 Does your job offer a 401(k) plan?
 Sign up (if you haven’t already) to take advantage of this automatic savings.
 When you maximize your employer-matched contributions, you might get every dollar your employer is willing to give.

 If you do not have access to a 401(k), you may consider a traditional or Roth IRA.
-Each account allows you to save for retirement while offering important tax advantages.
+These accounts allows you to save for retirement and they offer important tax advantages.
 Consult with a professional to figure out what’s right for you.